dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Flash**: 2 turns.
 A small area of effect a short range away from the caster.
 Spaces in this area become Brightly Lit for 1 round.
 Enemies in this area take light fire damage, and are blinded for a short duration if the space they were standing in was formerly Dark, or they have Light Sensitivity.

 **Scouring Wind**: 4 turns.
 A targeted enemy is afflicted with the "scoured" debuff for a very short period of time.
 This debuff has the following effects each round: the enemy will take light physical damage each round.
 The enemy will be disarmed if possible.
 The enemy will suffer a small amount of armor corrosion.
-The enemy will be knocked back very little, in a direction set by the caster upon casting the spell.
+The enemy will be knocked back with a low probability each turn, in a direction set by the caster upon casting the spell.

 **Shardspray**: 3 turns.
 This spell creates a scaling number of projectiles that immediately fire off in random directions.
 If cast on the floor, these can be in any of 16 directions (the 8 movement directions, plus 1 in between each of them).
 If cast on a wall, adjacent walls will prevent shards from firing in their direction, resulting in a more concentrated burst of shards.
 Each shard deals light physical damage and has high accuracy.
 These projectiles go through the player without triggering any effects.
 With this spell, the projectiles originate adjacent to the space targeted, and thus an enemy on a targetted floor space will be undamaged.

-**Lava Fissure**: 5 turns.
+**Eruption**: 5 turns.
 Targetted space in short range, no los required.
 A small area around the targetted space becomes highly dangerous "spell-lava" terrain.
-This terrain is identical to lava, except that all damage it causes scales with spellpower and is reduced by (70+Spellpower)% when applied to the player.
+This terrain is identical to lava, except that all damage it causes scales with spellpower and is reduced by (50+Spellpower)% when applied to the player.
+The lava terrain will become stone terrain after a short duration.

 **Bless Equipment**: 10 turns.
 Applies a “blessed” trait to a piece of equipment, increasing its effective enhancement bonus by a figure that scales with spellpower.
 This trait is removed when the spell is cast again, and between levels.
 (Enemies who use a scroll of bless equipment gain a permanent attack buff, and lose “keeps distance”)